Los Altos (state): Second invasion of Rafael Carrera

-In his absence Morazán had been relieved as head of state of that country, and he had to embark for exile in Perú.
+In his absence Morazán had been relieved as head of state of that country, and he had to embark for exile in Peru.
 In Guatemala, survivors from his troops were shot without mercy, as Carrera pursued Morazan, whom he failed to catch.
 This lance definitely sealed the status of General Carrera and marked the decline of Morazán, and forced the conservative Clan Aycinena criollos to negotiate with Carrera and his revolutionary peasant supporters.

 Agustin Guzmán, freed by Morazán when the latter had seemingly defeated Carrera in Guatemala City, had gone back to Quetzaltenango with the good news.
 The city's liberal criollo leaders rapidly reinstated the Los Altos State and celebrated Morazán's victory.
 However, as soon as Carrera and the newly reinstated Mariano Rivera Paz heard the news, Carrera went back to Quetzaltenango with his volunteer army to regain control of the rebel liberal state once and for all.

 On 2 April 1840, after entering the city, Carrera told the citizens that he had already warned them after he defeated them earlier that year.
 Then he ordered most of the liberal city hall officials from Los Altos shot.
 Carrera, then forcibly annexed Quetzaltenango and much of Los Altos back into conservative Guatemala.

 After the violent and bloody reinstatement of the State of Los Altos by Carrera in April 1840, Luis Batres Juarros — conservative member of the Aycinena Clan, then secretary general of the Guatemalan government of recently reinstated Mariano Rivera Paz — obtained from the vicar Larrazabal authorization to dismantle the regionalist Church.

 Active priests of Quetzaltenango — capital of the would-be-state of Los Altos — Urban Ugarte and José Maria Aguilar, were removed from their parish and likewise the priests of the parishes of San Martin Jilotepeque and San Lucas Tolimán.
 Larrazabal ordered the priests Fernando Antonio Dávila, Mariano Navarrete and Jose Ignacio Iturrioz to cover the parishes of Quetzaltenango, San Martin Jilotepeque and San Lucas Toliman, respectively.

 The defeat of the liberal criollos in Quetzaltenango reinforced Carrera allies' status within the native population of the area, whom he respected and protected as the leader of the peasant revolution.